yshui/picom/README.md

 ## How to Contribute

-### Code
+All contributions are welcome!

+New features you think should be included in picom, a fix for a bug you found - please open a PR!

-You can look at the [Projects](https://github.com/yshui/picom/projects) page, and see if there is anything that interests you.
-Or you can take a look at the [Issues](https://github.com/yshui/picom/issues).
+You can take a look at the [Issues](https://github.com/yshui/picom/issues).

-### Non-code
+Contributions to the documents and wiki are also appreciated.

-Even if you don't want to contribute code, you can still contribute by compiling and running this branch, and report any issue you can find.
+Even if you don't want to add anything to picom, you are still helping by compiling and running this branch, and report any issue you can find.

-Contributions to the documents and wiki will also be appreciated.
+### Become a Collaborator

+Becoming a collaborator of picom requires significant time commitment.
+You are expected to reply to issue reports, reviewing PRs, and sometimes fix bugs or implement new feature.
+You won't be able to push to the main branch directly, and all you code still has to go through code review.

+If this sounds good to you, feel free to contact me.

 ## Contributors